Skip to main content

 Harnessed seats have an internal harness system that is used to restrain the child.

-Many vehicles around the world are not yet fitted with a child restraint upper anchorage point or fitting thus to use an Australian seat an upper anchorage fitting needs to be installed.
 There will be no fittings in Taxis and most rental cars.
 In many developing countries there are no seat belts in which case a child restraint is of no use at all.

 New Zealand accepts child restraints made in Australia to the joint Australian and New Zealand Standard and there is an understanding of the upper anchorage strap and vehicle fittings.
 Despite this it is worthwhile asking for a rental vehicle that is suitable for Australian Child restraints and it has an upper anchorage (tether strap) fitting in the vehicle.